Open source email app published on F-Droid

 This update finally makes it possible to publish the brand-new Tutanota Android app on F-Droid!

 We are very excited about this release, not only because of the new features, but most of all because the new Android app finally comes without any ties to Google services.
-To us this update was very important as it makes Tutanota the best open source email service.
+To us this update was very important as it enables you to use an open source email alternative where the entire client code is pusblished on GitHub.

 We encourage our users to leave Google behind - offering a Google-free Android app, therefore, is a minimum requirement that we demanded from ourselves.